loning/the-math/docs/psi-collapse-zfc/chapter-03-collapsing-zfc-from-psi-structural-genesis.md

 ### 3.5.2 The Power Set Revelation

-When consciousness contemplates all possible ways of observing a structure:
+When observer contemplates all possible ways of observing a structure:

 $$\psi_{\text{all}}(X) = \text{"all possible observations of } X \text{"}$$